Donaldson17/Code-Challenge-1/README.md

 ## 1. Boda Fare Calculator
 - **File:** [`bodaFareCalculator/fare.js`](bodaFareCalculator/fare.js)
 - **What it does:** Helps you know how much to pay for a boda boda ride.
 - **How to use:**
-  - Open the file in Node.js (or your terminal).
+  - Run the file using Node.js in your terminal with: `node bodaFareCalculator/fare.js`
-  - Enter the number of kilometers you want to travel.
+  - Enter the number of kilometers you want to travel when prompted.
   - It will show you the total fare.

 ## 2. Chai Calculator